hermonochy/Rescueland/The Timeline of Resueland History.md

 Recognizing this weakness, the new faction rapidly devised a new plan to invade the Keluha base.
 They hacked into a convoy of Recola interceptors, exploiting the unprotected communication channels.
 Through this intrusion, they successfully transmitted a virus, which cused the infected ships to immediately turn on their own.
 This manipulation caused the Recola interceptors to execute a coordinated attack against the the rebel base on Keluha.

 Despite suffering enormous losses in this internal deception, the hacked fleet proved to be far more effective in combat than the initial assault.
 The manipulated interceptors, now under the control of the mysterious invaders, unleashed a devastating barrage of firepower directly upon the rebel defenses.
 Unprepared, the Rebels quickly lost the outer defenses, giving the invading force further cover.
 In a matter of weeks, the Recola-controlled ships succeeded in breaching the defenses of the Keluha base and annihilating the rebel forces within.
+They immediately proceded to invade the other planets of the system, gaining complete dominance over the Hana system.

 ### The Takeover